- Get Involved

 PARRIS, TEXAS.
 Parris was just south of the site of present-day Melissa in central Collin County.
 The settlement was named for Thaddeus Parris, a Mexican War veteran, who built an ox-turned gristmill near the banks of the East Fork of the Trinity River in 1859.
 The gristmill attracted settlers during the next decade.
 Parris remained a community center for area farmers until sometime in the late nineteenth or early twentieth century.

 BIBLIOGRAPHY:Rita Bickley Roose, Records of Reconstruction Days in Collin County (N.p.: Spring Hill Press, 1981).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.David Minor, "PARRIS, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvp11.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, David Minor, "PARRIS, TX," accessed April 20, 2019, http://www.tshaonline.org/handbook/online/articles/hvp11.